 |Also called||Abtard®; Candox®; Carexil®; Dolocodon®; Longtec®; Lynlor®; Oxylan®; OxyContin®; OxyNorm®; Shortec®; Targinact® (contains oxycodone with naloxone)|

 |Available as||Capsules, modified-release tablets, oral liquid medicine, and injection|

 Strong opioids (sometimes called opiates) are medicines used to treat severe pain.
 Oxycodone is a type of strong opioid.
-It is used in particular to treat pain after a surgical operation, and pain caused by cancer.
-It works on your nervous system and brain to reduce the way you feel pain.
+It is used in particular to treat pain after a surgical operation and pain caused by cancer.
+It works on your nervous system and brain to reduce the amount of pain you feel.

 Oxycodone can be taken as capsules or as a liquid medicine, both of which start working quickly to ease pain.
 It can also be taken as slow-release tablets - these release oxycodone over several hours to provide a more even pain control.
 It is also available as an injection.

 Oxycodone is sometimes used in combination with another medicine called naloxone (in a brand called Targinact®).
 The naloxone helps to reduce some of the side-effects of oxycodone, such as constipation.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking oxycodone, it is important that your doctor knows:

 - If you are pregnant, trying for a baby or breast-feeding.